talisraeli/dotnet-pdf-search/README.md

            - If found in one page, the response `Content-Type` will be `image/png` with the page.

-           - If found in more than one page, the response `Content-Type` will be `application/json` with an object represented the pages as `image/png` in base64 encoding.
+           - If found in more than one page, the response `Content-Type` will be `application/json` with an object which represents the pages as `image/png` in base64 encoding.
 (Provided a URL to decode base64 string to PNG).